pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_act.md

 # M/M/c Activities

-Here we take the [example of a multi-server M/M/c queue](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb) [^1] and implement it as a sequence of server activities:
+Here we take the toy [example of a multi-server M/M/c queue](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb) [^1] and implement it as a sequence of server activities.
+We first need a server body:

 ```julia
 using DiscreteEvents, Printf, Distributions, Random